SSH Port Forwarding Explained: Local, Remote, Dynamic, and an Easier Alternative

 In simple terms, SSH Port Forwarding creates an encrypted tunnel between your computer and a server.
-Traffic sent through that tunnel is forwarded to a destination port, safely.
-It’s powerful, but it can also get tricky fast—especially when you’re juggling multiple ports, reconnects, firewall rules, or sharing access with teammates.
+Traffic sent through that tunnel is forwarded to a destination port safely.
+It is powerful, but it can get tricky when you juggle multiple ports, reconnects, firewall rules, or sharing access with teammates.

-This guide explains what SSH Port Forwarding is, how it works, the main types (local/remote/dynamic), and common real-life use cases.
-Then we’ll show an easier approach: you can do the same thing much more simply using Localtonet’s Zero-Install SSH tunneling.
+This guide explains what SSH Port Forwarding is, how it works, the main types (local, remote, dynamic), and common real-life use cases.
+It also shows a simpler workflow using Localtonet Zero-Install SSH tunneling.

 What Is SSH Port Forwarding?